29Muyo/talking-to-ai-prompt-engineering/README.md

 ---

-## My Story
+## Quick Scenario

-Think about any project you're working on right now — or one you want to start.
-A business idea, a school assignment, a small app, even something as personal as planning an event.
-At some point, you've probably turned to AI for help figuring out where to start, how to continue, or which direction to take next.
+Think about any project you're working on right now or any you want to start.
+A business idea, a school assignment, a small app or even something as personal.
+At some point, you've probably turned to AI for: figuring out where to start, how to continue, or which direction to take next.

-I want to share a real moment from my own project — a Construction Tender Automation System I built on AWS — where I got my prompting completely wrong, and what it taught me.
+So, there was this time I was working on a Construction Tender Automation System on AWS.
+There was a point I got my prompting completely wrong.

 Back in an early phase, I set up a database table for contractor information.
 Simple enough.
 Later, I asked AI to write code to read from that table.
 The code came back clean, confident, ready to go.

 It crashed immediately. `ResourceNotFoundException: Requested resource not found`.

 What had happened?
-Somewhere between setting up that table and asking for the code, the actual table name and structure had changed slightly — different casing, different key name.
+Somewhere between setting up that table and asking for the code, the actual table name and structure had changed slightly- different casing, different key name.
 But AI didn't know that.
 It wrote code based on what was **recommended** earlier in our conversation, not what **actually existed** in my AWS account at that moment.

-It took 4 to 5 back-and-forth attempts just to figure out the mismatch existed — before we could even fix the real problem.
+It took more than 3 attempts to figure out the mismatch existed, before I could fix the problem.

 **Here's the lesson:** AI doesn't know your current reality unless you tell it.
-It will fill gaps with its best guess — and best guesses about YOUR specific situation are exactly where things break.
+It will fill gaps with its best guess(hallucinations) and best guesses about YOUR specific situation are where things break.

-### The Redemption Moment
+### Making it Work

-Later in that same project, I caught myself making a similar mistake — asking for fragmented, step-by-step edits to code without sharing what my code actually looked like at that point.
+Later in that same project, I caught myself making a similar assumption, asking for fragmented, step-by-step edits to code without sharing what my code actually looked like at that point.

 I stopped, and instead said: *"Here's my current full function.
 Update it to add this."*

 One clean, accurate response.
 Zero mismatch.
 Worked first try.

-That shift — from assuming AI remembers your context, to actively handing it your current reality — is exactly what we're covering today.
+From assuming AI remembers your context, to actively handing it your current reality — is exactly what we're covering today.

 **The one-line principle to remember:**
 > An AI is only as accurate as the ground truth you give it.
 Specificity beats memory, every time.